ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/ui-specify-printer-selection-reports.md

 > [!NOTE]
 > More specific printer selections take precedence over a more general printer selections.
 For example, a printer selection that has values in the **User ID**, **Report ID**, and **Printer Name** fields takes precedence over a printer selection that has blank entries in the **User ID** or **Report ID** fields.

+### Choosing the printer when running a report
+Instead of using the default printer when running a report, you can override this setting from the request page.
+Simply choose the wich printer you want to use for this invocation of the report in the **Printer** dropdown menu.

 ### Sizing Print Jobs

 Cloud printing is designed for documents of a reasonable size.
 Most cloud services, including PrintNode and HP ePrint, have a limit of 10 MB per job.
 If you need to print larger reports, you may have to split them in multiple printouts.